petrushchako/certification/Networking/CompTIA/Wiley/MCQ.md

 ## Chapter 7: IP Addressing
 1. Which of the following addresses is not allowed on the Internet?
+   - 191.192.168.1
+   - 191.168.169.254
-   - ****<br>
+   - 172.32.255.0
+   - **172.31.12.251**<br>The addresses in the range 172.16.0.0 through 172.31.255.255 are all considered private, based on RFC 1918.
+Use of these addresses on the Internet is prohibited so that they can be used simultaneously in different administrative domains without concern for conflict.
+These addresses are not and should not be routable on the public Internet.
 2. A host automatically configured with an address from which of the following ranges indicates an inability to contact a DHCP server?
-   - ****<br>
+   - 169.254.0 × with a mask of 255.255.255.0
+   - **169.254xx with a mask of 255.255.0.0**
+   - 169.254.× × with a mask of 255.255.255.0
+   - 169.255 xx with a mask of 255.255.0.0<br>The Automatic Private IP Addressing (APIPA) uses the link‐local private address range of 169.254.0.0 through 169.254.255.255 and a subnet mask of 255.255.0.0.
+APIPA addresses are used by DHCP clients that cannot contact a DHCP server and have no static alternate configuration.
+These addresses are not Internet routable and cannot, by default, be used across routers on an internetwork.
 3. Which statement regarding private IP addresses is most accurate?
-   - ****<br>
+   - Private addresses cannot be used in intranets that require routing.
+   - Private addresses must be assigned by a registrar a or ISP.
+   - **A remote host across the Internet cannot ping your host if it has a private address.**
+   - Private addresses can be used only by a single administrative domain. <br>Private IP addresses are not routable over the Internet, as either source or destination addresses.
+Therefore, any entity that wants to use such addresses internally can do so without causing conflicts with other entities and without asking permission of any registrar or service provider.
+Despite not being allowed on the Internet, private IP addresses are fully routable on private intranets.
 4. Which of the following is a valid Class A address?
+   - 191.10.0.1
+   - 127.10.0.1
-   - ****<br>
+   - 128.10.0.1
+   - **126.10.0.1**<br>The Class A range is 1 through 126 for the first octet/byte.
+The Class B range is 127 through 191 for the first octet/byte.
+Class C range is 192 through 223 for the first octet/byte.
 5. Which of the following is a valid Class B address?
+   - 10.1.1.1
+   - 126.1.1.1
+   - **129.1.1.1**
+   - 192.168.1.1<br>The Class B range is 128 through 191 in the first octet/byte.
+The Class A range is 1 through 126 for the first octet/byte.
+Class C range is 192 through 223 for the first octet/byte.
+1. Which of the following describes a broadcast address?
    - ****<br>
-6. Which of the following describes a broadcast address?
+2. Which of the following is a layer 2 broadcast?
    - ****<br>
-7. Which of the following is a layer 2 broadcast?
+3. In a Class C IP address, how long is the network address?
    - ****<br>
-8. In a Class C IP address, how long is the network address?
+4. Which of the following is true when describing a unicast address?
    - ****<br>
-9. Which of the following is true when describing a unicast address?
-   - ****<br>
-10. A host is rebooted, and you view the IP address that it was assigned.
+5. A host is rebooted, and you view the IP address that it was assigned.
 The address is 169.123.13.34.
 Which of the following happened?
    - ****<br>
-11. An IPv4 address uses 32 bits.
+6. An IPv4 address uses 32 bits.
 How many bits is an IPv6 address?
    - ****<br>
-12. Which of the following is true when describing a multicast address?
+7. Which of the following is true when describing a multicast address?
    - ****<br>
-13. Which of the following is true when describing an anycast address?
+8. Which of the following is true when describing an anycast address?
    - ****<br>
-14. You want to ping the loopback address of your local host.
+9. You want to ping the loopback address of your local host.
 Which two options could you type?
 (Choose two.)
    - ****<br>
-15. What two statements about IPv6 addresses are true?
+10. What two statements about IPv6 addresses are true?
 (Choose two.)
    - ****<br>
-16. What two statements about IPv4 and IPv6 addresses are true?
+11. What two statements about IPv4 and IPv6 addresses are true?
 (Choose two.)
    - ****<br>
-17. Which of the following is a Class C network address?
+12. Which of the following is a Class C network address?
    - ****<br>
-18. Which of the following are private IP addresses?
+13. Which of the following are private IP addresses?
 (Choose two.)
    - ****<br>
-19. IPv6 unicast routing is running on the Corp router.
+14. IPv6 unicast routing is running on the Corp router.
 Which of the following addresses would be used as the EUI‐64 address?
     ```sh
     Corp#sh int f0/0
     FastEthernet0/0 is up, line protocol is up